open-telemetry/community/docs/how-to-handle-public-calendar.md

 meetings can join the group.

 All SIG maintainers have permission to edit the Public OpenTelemetry calendar.
-To get access to the calendar, please join the Google Group opentelemetry-calendar-contributors@googlegroups.com.
+To get access to the calendar, please join the Google Group opentelemetry-calendar-contributors@googlegroups.com by submitting a request [here](https://groups.google.com/g/opentelemetry-calendar-contributors).
 If your identity is not recognizable from the e-mail you are using to request joining the group, please request to be added to this Google Group by creating an issue in this repository.